Aluminium Anodising

 The answer to providing better protection lies with anodising.
 This procedure has other benefits as we will learn further into the article.
 But let’s start from the beginning.

-What is Anodising?
+What Is Anodising?

 It is an electrochemical process that develops an aluminium oxide coat on the surface of the part or product.
 This protects the product from wear and tear while improving the aesthetics.
 In this process, the product to be coated acts as an anode in an electrolytic cell, hence the name.